Skip to content

 Amazon Also Offers Storage and Complete Processing

-In addition to the actual transport, Amazon takes on additional tasks upon request.
+In addition to transportation, Amazon can take on other tasks upon request.
 Companies can store their products with Amazon and then have them shipped by the company.
-The prerequisite is that the goods are also sold through Amazon.
+The condition is that the goods must also be sold through Amazon.

-The company can handle the entire shipping process.
-This includes packaging the products and delivering them to customers.
-If necessary, Amazon also takes care of customs clearance for imports.
+The company can handle the entire shipping process, including packaging the products and delivering them to customers.
+If necessary, Amazon also manages customs clearance for imports.

-Notably, the offering is also aimed at retailers who actually compete with Amazon.
-The company appears to be trying to expand its logistics as a standalone business sector.
+It’s noteworthy that the offering is also aimed at retailers who actually compete with Amazon.
+The company seems to be trying to further develop its logistics as an independent business sector.

 Also of interest: Amazon will soon let Alexa shop for customers